NI-9269 Getting Started

 Conformal Coating

-The NI-9269 is available with conformal coating for additional protection in corrosive and condensing environments, including environments with molds and dust.
+The NI-9269 with screw terminals is available with conformal coating for additional protection in corrosive and condensing environments, including environments with molds and dust.

 In addition to the environmental specifications listed in the NI-9269 Safety, Environmental, and Regulatory Information, the NI-9269 with conformal coating meets the following specification for the device temperature range.
 To meet this specification, you must follow the appropriate setup requirements for condensing environments.
 Refer to Conformal Coating and NI RIO Products for more information about conformal coating and the setup requirements for condensing environments.